 New Zealand's post-1989 planted forests were first sampled in 2007 and 2008, and were re-measured in 2011 and 2012.
+The planted forest inventory shifted from a periodic to a continuous inventory in 2016.
 The inventory provides a plot-based estimate of carbon stock within this forest type.
-LiDAR and ground-based measurements have been employed to reduce the possibility of sampling bias arising from unmeasured plots due to access restrictions.
-The uncertainty of the post-1989 planted forest biomass estimate at the 95 per cent confidence interval is $\pm 8.6$ per cent (see table 6.4.9).
+The uncertainty of the post-1989 planted forest biomass estimate at the 95 per cent confidence interval is $\pm 28.3$ per cent (Paul and Kimberley, unpublished).

 When post-1989 forests were initially inventoried in 2007 and 2008, the mapping of the forest extent had yet to be completed.
 Consequently, the initial post-1989 forest sample was incomplete.
 When the national forest map had been completed, additional plots were measured in 2012 and 2013.
+The continuous inventory initiated in 2016 includes new planted forest plots as they are identified.
 The inclusion of these plots in the analysis provided an unbiased and representative sample of post-1989 planted and natural forests.